qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vector_selection_tools.rst

 Takes a vector layer and generates a new one that contains only a subset of the features in the input layer.

-The subset is defined randomly, using a percentage or count value to define the total number of features in the subset.
+The subset is defined randomly, based on feature IDs, using a percentage or count value to define the total number of features in the subset.

 Parameters
 ..........